Chiiorrma/plp-dayFour_projectMgt/README.md

-In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
+5.In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 When to Use Which methodology:
 Waterfall:
 Projects with well-defined and stable requirements.